yarml/HeliumOS/docs/Code-Style.md

 Use the suffix `_size` for variables holding the size of a structure in bytes.

 ## Suffix `_len`
-Use the suufix `_len` for variables holding the length of a structure in elements unit.
+Use the suffix `_len` for variables holding the length of a structure in elements unit.

 ## Suffix `_off`